'No decision' in Egypt on dissolving Muslim Brotherhood

 One of the 22 people who were wounded in the incident died on Friday, officials said.

-The Muslim Brotherhood issued a statement condemned the attack, saying that it was guided by "Islamic faith" and "peaceful civil resistance".'No alternative'
+The Muslim Brotherhood issued a statement condemned the attack, saying that it was guided by "Islamic faith" and "peaceful civil resistance".

 The 85-year-old Islamist movement was banned by Egypt's military rulers in 1954, but registered itself as an NGO in March in response to a court case bought by opponents who contested its legal status.